StevenDavid/lambda-layer-tokenization/README.md

 Let’s build the Serveless application which contains API gateway for API management, Lambda Function for application code, Lambda Layer to import reusable code that you created earlier and Cognito for API authentication

-Build SAM template
+Step 6.2 Build SAM template

 ```bash
 sam build --use-container
 ```

-Package the SAM template to push the code to S3 Bucket
+Step 6.3 Package the SAM template to push the code to S3 Bucket

 ```bash
 sam package --s3-bucket <unique-s3-bucket-name> --output-template-file packaged.yaml